maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 * branch_5_35_base_87_g454731b = PASS (compiled from source)
 * 5.36.1 = PASS

-## Testing you questions when you upgrade
+## Testing your questions when you upgrade

 Whenever you upgrade to a new version of the STACK plugin, it is a really good idea to run all of the [question tests](../Authoring/Testing.md) to be sure that the behaviour of STACK has not